 6.)
 This circuit is a variant on a half-wave rectifier and such circuits normally have a high ratio of the peak source current to IDC.
-Estimate a correction to your hand calculated value of vOUT, assuming that diode current to load current ratio is 10:1 and that the source resistance is much higher than the diode resistance.
-Is this an improvement in your estimate relative to SPICE?
+Assume that ratio is 10:1 and estimate a correction to your hand calculated value of v{OUT} .
+Is this an improvement?
 The simplest approach is to assume further that the peak source current and peak source voltage occur at the same time, effectively reducing the peak source voltage.